pzivich/Delicatessen/docs/Built-in Equations.rst

     print(np.asarray(glm.cov_params()))   # Covariance matrix

 While ``statsmodels`` likely runs faster, the benefit of M-estimation and ``delicatessen`` is that multiple estimating equations can be stacked together (including multiple regression models).
-This advantage will become clearer in the causal section.

 Logistic Regression
 ----------------------------